Hyperion-BT/helios-book/src/chapter_2/01_The_EUTXO_Model.md

 # Understanding The eUTXO Model

+Before we get into any coding we need to first understand how smart contracts work on Cardano and how it differs from the dominant Accounts-based model.

 This section wouldn't be possible without [this](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e) great blog post by the awesome [David Pryzbilla](https://github.com/dav009) and a lot of helpful feedback from [Christian Smitz]().

 ## Accounts Model vs eUTXO Model